 The Proposed Action will remove J.C.
 Boyle Dam and Powerhouse, so there will no longer be a flow compliance requirement for the PacifiCorp gage below the dam or the USGS gage 115107000 below J.C Boyle Powerhouse.
-Funding for the USGS gage is undetermined at the time of this report, but if both gages were removed, flows in Hell's Corner can be estimated by adding about 240 cfs to the flow at the USGS 11509500 gage below Keno dam.
+Funding for the USGS gage is undetermined at the time of this report, but if both gages were removed, flows in Hell's Corner can be estimated by adding about 240 cfs (to account for spring accretion) to the flow at the USGS 11509500 gage below Keno dam.

-4.4 Wards Canyon
+4.4 Ward's Canyon

-Whitewater Boating Study participants reported that Wards Canyon offers Class III/IV whitewater, outstanding basalt canyon scenery, and fine wildlife viewing (including two great blue heron rookeries).
-In contrast to upstream segments, Wards Canyon is a dramatic, narrow, steep-walled gorge.
+Whitewater Boating Study participants reported that Ward's Canyon offers Class III/IV whitewater, outstanding basalt canyon scenery, and fine wildlife viewing (including two great blue heron rookeries).
+In contrast to upstream segments, Ward's Canyon is a dramatic, narrow, steep-walled gorge.
 Even though it is only two miles long and has a nearby upland road and dam/powerhouse development at both ends, the river feels isolated and undeveloped.
 The rapids are pool-drop, with interesting boulders, eddies, and route options.
 The downside is the short length, although rapids or other attractive features may emerge after drawdown of Copco Reservoir upstream or Iron Gate Reservoir downstream.
-Under the Proposed Action, infrastructure removal at Copco II Dam and the Powerhouse may restore some of the reach's scenic values but there are additional challenges related to removal inchannel and riparian vegetation former bypass reach (discussed in greater detail below).
-With a short shuttle and proximity to the I-5 corridor, Wards Canyon could become a regional whitewater attraction for both private and commercial boaters.
+Under the Proposed Action, infrastructure removal at Copco No. 2 Dam and the Powerhouse may restore some of the reach's scenic values but in-channel trees and overhanging riparian vegetation pose safety/liability challenges in the former bypassed reach (discussed in greater detail below).
+With a short shuttle and proximity to the I-5 corridor, Ward's Canyon could become a regional whitewater attraction for both non-commercial and commercial boaters.

-A concentrated low flow channel in Wards Canyon produces powerful hydraulics and bigger waves compared to Big Bend and Hell's Corner.
+A concentrated low flow channel in Ward's Canyon produces powerful hydraulics and bigger waves compared to Big Bend and Hell's Corner.
 Flows about 800 to 1,100 cfs provide standard whitewater opportunities for hard shell kayaks, small rafts, and larger rafts with passengers.
 Higher flows available in spring and early summer will allow a greater range of craft types, and flows over 1,500 cfs will provide big water boating from March through May in most years.
-Although ratings generally focus on whitewater, difficulty of Wards Canyon may be affected by restoration of in-channel and riparian trees, which currently constrain access to eddies and boating lines in some rapids.
+Although ratings generally focus on whitewater, difficulty of Ward's Canyon may be affected by restoration of in-channel and riparian trees, which currently constrain access to eddies and boating lines in some rapids.
 This might increase difficulty from Class III/IV to Class IV/V (see further discussion below).